adhuri/SmartAds/README.md

 4. Utkarsh Verma  - OCR , Image Transformation and JS Application

-## Challenges I ran into
+## Challenges we ran into
 1. Android application crash due to OS terminating location listenerService indeterminately while running in background- resolved using startForeground().
-2. REST API providing blank output due to result of incorrect POST methods - resolved using debugging various scenarios.
+2. REST API providing blank response because Amazon AWS was not responding due to large number of requests from HackNC users.
+It was resolved by connecting to internet using cellular network.
-3. Demonstrating the back end code needed some discussions and overhead - resolved using creating a javascript application to depict the backend functionality.
+3. Demonstrating the back end code needed some discussions and overhead - resolved using creating a javascript application to depict the back-end functionality.

 ## Accomplishments that I'm proud of
 1. Worked on various platforms to have complete exposure to the frameworks and technologies used.
 2. Choosing team members who were motivated and provided constructive feedback on the decisions taken during the 24 hours of coding.

-## What I learned
+## What we learned
 1. Perseverance - bugs everywhere, don't give up - fix'em all
 2. Android - quick refresher for me after 4 years.
 3. Flask - REST endpoints using Flask.